hipster4020/hipster4020/README.md

 - 👋 Hi, I’m SeongHwan Park.
 - 👀 I’m interested in IT.
-- 🌱 I’m currently learning Deep learning.
+- 💻 I am currently working on NLP deep learning.
+- 🎸 I like to play the guitar.